 If a PCP or AP involved in a synchronization pair is a synchronized PCP or AP and intends to join to a co-channel PCP or AP cluster, it shall set the PCP/AP Role subfield within the Dynamic Bandwidth Control element to 0, in order to exchange the role with the synchronizing PCP or AP before joining the co-channel cluster.
 In case when the PCP/AP Role subfield value is changed, the synchronized PCP or AP shall include the Cluster Switch Announcement element in the DMG Beacon frame to indicate the time that the PCP/AP role exchange occurs.

-If a PCP or AP that is involved in a synchronization pair intends to join a discovered cluster or intends to start a cluster on the 2.16 GHz common channel, it should send a Cluster Switch Announcement element included in the DMG Beacon frame during its NP, to notify the peer PCP or AP involved in the synchronization pair to join the cluster on 2.16 GHz channel.
+If a PCP or AP that is involved in a synchronization pair intends to join a discovered cluster or intends to start a cluster on the 2.16 GHz common channel, it should send a Cluster Switch Announcement element included in the DMG Beacon frame during its NP, to notify the peer PCP or AP involved in the synchronization pair to monitor the common 2.16 GHz channel and join the cluster on 2.16 GHz channel if an empty Beacon SP can be found.
 After the Cluster Switch Announcement element is transmitted, the PCP or AP should cease transmission during its NP.

 In case when a decentralized clustering enabled PCP or AP operating on 1.08 GHz channel receives a DMG Beacon frame that contains the clustering control information fields in the Cluster Switch Announcement element from its neighbouring PCP or AP of a synchronization pair to indicate the presence of a cluster on the 2.16 GHz common channel, it may monitor this 2.16 GHz channel to become a member PCP or member AP following the procedures described in 9.34.2.1.